JiscRDSS/rdss-external-api-spec/README.md

 # Naming Scheme

-Endpoints**MUST**always use plural names to identify them.
-In keeping with the[Best Practices for Pragmatic RESTful API.](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#restful)This will avoid grammar conflicts with determining the plurals of words like person/people and maintain consistency in the endpoint.
-As an example the endpoint `/tickets/1` would provide a single ticket with id 1 while `/tickets` would provide a list of tickets.
+Endpoints**MUST**always use plural names to identify them regardless of action, in keeping with the[Best Practices for Pragmatic RESTful API.](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#restful)This will avoid grammar conflicts with determining the plurals of words like person/people and maintain consistency in the endpoint.

+As an example the endpoint `/tickets/1` would provide a single ticket with id=1 while `/tickets` would provide a list of tickets.

 # References